Get Paid (Payment Links)

 - Stripe creates an invoice based on the billing settings associated with the products and/or subscription purchased

-- Loop charges the customer onchain based on the Stripe bill
+- Loop charges the customer onchain based on the Stripe bill and checkout session settings

 - Loop marks the invoice in Stripe as